-In this pink lakes guide I’m going to talk about the many pink lakes in Western Australia such as; Lake Hillier (take a scenic flight to see it from above!) and Hutt Lagoon.
-There’s even four pink lake in Murray Sunset National Park in Victoria, one in Canberra and the famous pink lakes in South Australia like Lake Macdonnell.
+In this pink lakes guide I’m going to talk about the many pink lakes in Western Australia, four pink lakes in Murray Sunset National Park in Victoria, one in Canberra and the famous pink lakes in South Australia such as Lake Macdonnell.

 Why Are There Pink Lakes In Australia?